 beetat the command prompt to make sure everything’s in order.

 Windows users may also want to install a context menu item for importing files into beets.
-Just download and open beets.reg to add the necessary keys to the registry.
+Download the beets.reg file and open it in a text file to make sure the paths to Python match your system.
+Then double-click the file add the necessary keys to your registry.
 You can then right-click a directory and choose “Import with beets”.
-If Python is in a nonstandard location on your system, you may have to edit the command path manually.

 Because I don’t use Windows myself, I may have missed something.
 If you have trouble or you have more detail to contribute here, please direct it to the mailing list.

 You’ll want to set a few basic options before you start using beets.
 The